MukhlasAdib/KITTI_Mapping/README.md

 # MAPPING ON KITTI DATASET - A TUTORIAL

 This repo contains tetorials on autonomous vehicle's mapping algorithm on KITTI Dataset.
 This tutorial demonstrate two examples of grid-based mapping technique, which are occupancy grid map (OGM) and ecidential dynamic grid map (DGM).
+The sensors used are monocular camera and LiDAR.
 - For detailed step-by-step (including theory explanation) are provided in the step-by-step mapping tutorial notebook.
 - To see how the algorithms work on the full data sequence, you can run the full loop mapping tutorial notebook.